cubicap/Jaculus-machine/docs/pitfalls.md

 # Pitfalls

 ## Only one context per Machine
-From the beginning, the design of Jaculus-machine was to have only one context per machine.
+From the beginning, the design of Jaculus-machine was to have only one context per Machine instance.
 The honest reason is my lack of knowledge of QuickJS and JavaScript internals at the time.
 Now it starts to show it was a wrong decision and proves to be a limitation in some cases.

-It seems like it can be fixed relatively easily, but it is not a priority at the moment.
+For example, in REPL, all exceptions should be caught and reported to standard output.
+When starting REPL from a JavaScript program, the main program should crash on unhandled exceptions, whereas the REPL should not.
+Implementation of this would require REPL and the main program to be executed in separate contexts to distinguish between their behavior regarding exception handling.

 ## Unhandled promise rejections not being reported